have many questions about topics including registration as a student

 the college life from the sidelines.
 Only the most extreme

 circumstances, such as those that seriously threaten the health of the

 student, allow for direct parental involvement.

-I have heard that my son or daughter can sign a waiver that will allow me to speak with staff at CMU.
+I have heard that my student can sign a waiver that will allow me to speak with staff at CMU.
 Is this true?

 college student at CMU can sign a waiver giving staff permission to